sgoldenlab/simba/docs/tutorial.md

 3. Click `Generate/Save` and it will generate a *.csv* file in */csv/targets_inserted*

 ### Step 7: Train Machine Model
 This step is to train the machine model.
-Simon will explain this as well.

 >**Note:** If you import existing models, you can skip this step and go straight to **Step 8** to run machine model.

 #### Train single model